rgdalhazmi/image-recognition-model/README.md

 simple model using teachable machine to classify between doges and cats

 ## What I Did
-trained the model with 3 dog and 3 cat pictures
+**Trained the model with 3 dog pictures and 3 cat pictures.

-exported the model as keras and downloaded the files
+* **Exported the files:** Downloaded the trained model in Keras format.

-use google colab to run the code and get the results
+* **Tested the results:** Used Google Colab to run the code and get the final results.